domoinc/kube-valet/README.md

 **WARNING** Do not do this until kube-valet is running or the manual initializion command is running as a scheduled task.

-First, [Enable Intializers](https://kubernetes.io/docs/admin/extensible-admission-controllers/#enable-initializers-alpha-feature) in the `kube-apiserver`
+First, [enable Intializers](https://kubernetes.io/docs/admin/extensible-admission-controllers/#enable-initializers-alpha-feature) in the `kube-apiserver`

-Then Create the initalizerconfiguration for pods:
+Then, create the initalizerconfiguration for pods:

 ```bash
 kubectl create -f deploy/initializerconfiguration.yaml